greysonschenck69/3d-Game/README.md

 Description

 ## Implementation
+The objective of the game to first escape the maze and then not get killed by the enemy there is the player that mirros what player 1 is doing so you have to move and try and move the other character that is controlled by character one to the portal hidden in the map.
 ## What Makes this a Game?
 Has a maze
 Has a gun that is able to be shot dropped and picked up with effects with the gun.